BirdeeHub/nixCats-nvim/README.md

 It works as a regular config folder without any nix too using the `luaUtils` template and [help: nixCats.luaUtils](./nix/nixCatsHelp/luaUtils.txt).

-`luaUtils` contains the tools and advice to adapt your favorite package managers to give your nix setup the ultimate flexibility of trying to download all the dependencies for your overcomplicated config on a machine without using nix...
+`luaUtils` contains the tools and advice to adapt your favorite package managers to give your nix setup the ultimate flexibility from before of trying to download all 4 versions of rust, node, ripgrep, and fd for your overcomplicated config on a machine without using nix...

-Luckily you have the ability to export a minimal package with whatever you want in it for this reason should you choose without needing a new config file.

-It also has completion for the command line because I like that and also is multi file because I want to show the folders all work and because I like that too.
-The current version of the after directory just makes the numbers purple.
+It also has some extra niceties I enjoy and the nixd and nil_ls lsps

 #### *The reasons I wanted to do it this way:*